tavril/minfo/README.md

 You can output JSON instead of text by using command line parameter `-j`.

+## Configuration file

+Configuration file is optional.
+It defines:

+- Location of the cache file,
+- Items to be displayed.

+By default, the tool will look for a configuration file located at `~/.config/minfo.yml`, but you can specify another location with command line parameter `-c <path_to_file>`.

 ## TODO

-- Have a configuration file where the user can specify what information to display.
+- Make it work on x86_64